-Progressive Web Apps can be indexed just like any other web pages, although the techniques used to ensure that the search engines see and understand your website’s content will differ.
+Progressive Web Apps can be indexed just like any other web page, although the techniques used to ensure that the search engines see and understand your website’s content will differ.
 Let’s take a closer look to understand why.

 Server-Side Rendering vs Client-Side Rendering

-Traditionally, the majority of websites use Server-Side Rendering or SSR to “pre-boot” everything on the server side.
-When user is requesting a page, you send a rendered version from the server to the user’s browser.
+Traditionally, the majority of websites use Server-Side Rendering or SSR to “pre-boot” everything on the server-side.
+When a user is requesting a page, you send a rendered version from the server to the user’s browser.
 This approach is straightforward but comes with some downsides— yes, you will get to load your first meaningful paint very fast, but this approach will also require to load the entire HTML every time a user is switching a page.
 This can be painful, especially when operating on a bad internet connection.

 Sounds great, right?
 So, why then many website owners are still not keen on switching to CSR?
-The answer is — they are trying to make sure that the Google bot and search engines crawlers can see their website’s content.
+The answer is — they are trying to make sure that the Google bot and search engine crawlers can see their website’s content.